-In reality, it was known by followers simply as the “Ethereum killer.”
-It makes ‘dapp’ creation very plain by offering an operating system-like set of services and characteristics that dapps can make use of.
+In reality, it was known by followers as the “Ethereum killer.”
+It makes ‘dapp‘ creation very understandable by offering an operating system-like set of services and characteristics that dapps can make use of.

-The whole concept behind EOS is to combine the finest characteristics and promises of the many existing intelligent contract techniques (e.g. Ethereum’s computing support, Bitcoin’s safety).
+The whole concept behind EOS is to combine the most elegant characteristics and promises of the many existing intelligent contract techniques (e.g., Ethereum’s computing support, Bitcoin’s safety).

 The EOS team is working in a streamlined way to provide one massively scalable dapp, which is easy to use for everyday users and other developers, who are interested in putting some work into the project.

-It is based on a mechanism of consensus and it’s called Delegated Stake-of-Proof (DPoS).
+EOS works on a mechanism of consensus, and it’s called Delegated Stake-of-Proof (DPoS).

-Miners use big quantities of computing energy on a regular PoW blockchain like in Bitcoin to solve complicated mathematical equations.
-Once the equation has been solved, the miner publishes on the network the other miners’ response for verification.
+Miners use large quantities of computing energy on a regular PoW blockchain like in Bitcoin to solve complicated mathematical equations.
+Once the equation has been resolved, the miner publishes on the network the other miners’ response for verification.
 Then, the agreement is reached, and the block is mined.

-On a PoS network like Cardano or EOS, nodes stake a number of tentative tokens (locking tokens for a specific wallet address for a specified period of time) for the chance of being selected for the addition of the next transaction block to the chain.
+On a PoS network like Cardano or EOS, nodes stake several tentative tokens (locking tokens for a specific wallet address for a specified period of time) for the chance of being selected for the addition of the next transaction block to the chain.
 Which things are often taken into account?
-Despite the selection being completely random, factors such as the amount staked, the amount of time staked and the node’s reputation is of a big deal for the system.
+Despite the selection being completely random, factors such as the amount staked, the amount of time staked, and the node’s reputation is a big deal for the system.

 EOS software is an advanced operating system that can be used to build useful applications.
-The software’s genius is its capacity to scale horizontally and vertically, which implies that millions of payments per second can be processed in the near future by EOS-based blockchain.
+The software’s genius is its capacity to scale horizontally and vertically, which implies that millions of payments per second can be processed soon by EOS-based blockchain.

-Another advantage of the software is that it does not charge user fees, rendering it a desirable tool for both customers, designers, and coders.
-There’s no question, EOS is a big change in the world of decentralized app building and testing.
+Another advantage of the software is that it does not charge user fees, rendering it a popular tool for both customers, designers, and coders.
+There’s no question, EOS is a significant change in the world of decentralized app building and testing.

 Parallel processing: the ability to do stuff in parallel, quicker speeds of money transferring, and greater scalability.

 A Constitution: A set of laws that everyone agrees.
-Those laws are connected to every consequent mined block, so the chain can be easily read by the user.
+Those laws are connected to every consequent mined block so that the user can easily read the chain.

 EOS developers need to have the coins to use the EOS blockchain.
-Developers will not spend the coins to use the server resources, they just need to prove they own some amount of them.
+Developers will not spend the coins to use the server resources; they need to prove they own some amount of them.

 The apps operating on this decentralized OS will be able to interact with each other, and the “firewall” apps will also be measured.